 You will need a Government Gateway ID to access some of the DAERA online services.
-If you do not already have one, guidance on how to apply for a Government Gateway ID to access DAERA online services is available here.
+If you do not already have one, guidance on how to apply for a Government Gateway ID to access DAERA online services is available at the link below:

 ‘Making it Safer’ risk assessment

 All applicants to both tiers of the Scheme must complete the ‘Making it Safer’ self assessment certificate where the applicant will be required to answer questions relating to their own farm on Slurry, Animals, Falls and Equipment (SAFE).

-This is an online tool developed by the Farm Safety Partnership and it is available here.
+This is an online tool developed by the Farm Safety Partnership and it is available at the link below.
 A certificate will be issued on completion.

 Educational Attainment - Level II Eligible Qualifications

-A list of agriculture and horticulture qualifications, eligible to attrack marks under the 'Educational Attainment' selection criterion for the Farm Business Improvement Scheme (FBIS) – Capital Scheme can be found here.
+A list of agriculture and horticulture qualifications, eligible to attrack marks under the 'Educational Attainment' selection criterion for the Farm Business Improvement Scheme (FBIS) – Capital Scheme can be found at the link below: